ncoghlan/misc/notes/python3/questions_and_answers.rst

-So far we've managed to walk the line by persuading our Python 2 users that we aren't going to leave them in the lurch when it comes to appropriate platform support for the Python 2.7 series, thus allowing to perform the migration on their own schedule as their dependencies become available, while doing what we can to ease the migration process so that following our lead remains the path of least resistance for the future evolution of the
+So far we've managed to walk the line by persuading our Python 2 users that we aren't going to leave them in the lurch when it comes to appropriate platform support for the Python 2.7 series, thus allowing them to perform the migration on their own schedule as their dependencies become available, while doing what we can to ease the migration process so that following our lead remains the path of least resistance for the future evolution of the